bdkent/sbt-eclipsedeplocal/README.md

 This is where the `edlLocalizeDependency` task comes in!

-The following will rewrite the `.classpath` in `/awesome-app` to reference the `/awesome-library` Scala IDE project instead of the publsihed artifact:
+The following will rewrite the `.classpath` in `/awesome-app` to reference the `/awesome-library` Scala IDE project instead of the published artifact:
 ```
 sbt:awesome-app> edlLocalizeDependency  org.foo:awesome-library:0.1.0  awesome-library
 ```